 Accelerations across all vectors of society, warfare, and capitalism evoke a performance of sexual and sonic violence.
 This byproduct evocation lays unresponsive to new age fetishes, magical realism, and the parochial moralities of American politics.
 This Post-Mexican ceremony is monotony sustained by pragmatism and our baser instincts.
 4 Cycles + 1 is a public gathering for acknowledging human ferocity—a self-implicating metaphor for our enduring and determined appetite.

 4 Cycles + 1 is a one-hour long performance art work structured by five sound invocations composed for two Moog analog synthesizers.
 The sound invocations are performed from the zenith (earth and sky) to the cardinal directions.
 The latitudinal songs are performed to recognize the rising sun to the east and rising Venus to the west.
 The longitudinal songs represent the Americas.
 A fifth song represents the zenith itself, which is located at the center of a circle demarcated by the audience.
-In 4 Cycles + 1, the songs performed by Galindo and Martínez support the movement by four nude female performance artists who are interlinked and stationed at each of the four directions and located away from the center.
 Two large video projections of moving images will be interlinked with the performance of the first song (representing the zenith).
 All of these artistic elements depict sexual, scientific, and violent themes throughout the performance.
 As the performance progresses, sounds will spiral in towards a center of extreme focus and intensity.

 ABOUT THE ARTISTS